-On winding roads, driving slowly on the turns and then speeding up on the straight sections, makes it difficult for the tailgater to pass.
-A consistent speed makes it easier for the tailgater to judge passing distances and safely execute his pass.
-Never speed up when he is passing you.
-Dramatically slowing down during the pass may interfere with the tailgater if he wishes to abandon his passing effort because of an oncoming car.
+On winding roads, driving slowly on the turns and then speeding up on the straight sections makes it difficult for tailgaters to pass.
+A consistent speed makes it easier for tailgaters to judge passing distances and safely execute their pass.
+Never speed up when they are passing you.
+Dramatically slowing down during the pass may interfere with tailgaters if they wish to abandon their passing effort because of an oncoming car.

-Although the tailgater endangers you with his actions, you can compensate for this by allowing more than your usual following distance behind the car in front of you.
-This gives you more braking distance so that you can brake more gently to sudden traffic changes ahead.
+Although tailgaters endanger you with their actions, you can compensate by allowing more than your usual following distance behind the car in front of you.
+This practice gives you more braking distance so that you can brake more gently to sudden traffic changes ahead.
 The gentler braking makes it easier for the tailgater to respond in kind and thus reduces your chances of being struck from behind.